mwrock/RequestReduce/Readme.md

 ##Getting started
 1. Download the latest RequestReduce version [here] (https://github.com/mwrock/RequestReduce/downloads)
 2. Extract the contacts ofthe download zip and copy RequestReduce.dll to your bin directory
 3. Add the RequestReduceModule to your web.config.

-Assuming you are using IIS 7, you would add it using this config:
+Assuming you are using IIS 7, you would add it by ensuring that your web.config's system.webServer/modules element contains an add element as follows:

     <system.webServer>
         <modules runAllManagedModulesForAllRequests="true">